 Number of code availability declarations reported in the full-text preprint which were not captured in the corresponding data availability statement.

-Results medRxiv preprints were included in our sample, of which 911 (%) were categorized as describing open data 379 (9.%) preprints were subsequently published, and of these published articles, only contained data availability statement.
-Similar to the preprint stage, published data availability statements described data
+Results 39384101 medRxiv preprints with an applicable data availability statement were included in our sample, of which 911 (23.122.2%) were categorized as describing open data., 3027 (73.8%) as describing closed data, 163 (4.0%) as not applicable (e.g. editorial, protocol).
+379 (9.62%) preprints were subsequently published, and of these published articles, only 155159 (42.0%) contained an applicablea data availability statement.
+Similar to the preprint stage, a minority (59 (38.1%)) of thesemost published data availability statements described openclosed data.
+(59 (37.1%) open, 96 (60.4%) closed, 4 (2.5%) not applicable).

 Of the 151 records eligible for the comparison between preprinted and published stages, 57 (37.7%) were published in journals which mandated open data sharing.
 Data availability statements more frequently described open data on publication when the journal mandated data sharing (open at preprint: 33.3%, open at publication: 61.4%) compared to when the journal did not mandate data sharing (open at preprint: 20.2%, open at publication: 22.3%).

 Conclusion Requiring that authors submit a data availability statement is a good first step, but is insufficient to ensure data availability.
-Strict editorial policies that data sharing (where appropriate) as a condition of publication appear to be effective in making research data available.
+Strict editorial policies that mandate data sharing (where appropriate) as a condition of publication appear to be effective in making research data available.
 We would strongly encourage all journal editors to examine whether their data availability policies are sufficiently stringent and consistently enforced.

 Introduction

 The sharing of data generated by a study is becoming an increasingly important aspect of scientific research.[1,2] Without access to the data, it is harder for other researchers to examine, verify and build on the results of that study.[3]
-As a result, many journals now data availability statements.
+As a result, many journals now mandate data availability statements.
 These are dedicated sections of research articles, which are intended to provide readers with important information about whether the data described by the study are available and if so, where they can be obtained.[4]

 While requiring data availability statements is an admirable first step for journals to take, and as such is viewed favorably by journal evaluation rubrics such as the Transparency and Openness Promotion [TOP] Guidelines,[5] a lack of review of the contents of these statements often leads to issues.
 Many authors claim that their data can be made “available on request”, despite previous work establishing that these statements are demonstrably untrue in the majority of cases - that when data is requested, it is not actually made available.[6–8] Additionally, previous work found that the availability of data “available on request” declines with article age, indicating that this approach is not a valid long term option for data sharing.[9]
 This suggests that requiring data availability statements without a corresponding editorial or peer review of their contents, in line with a strictly enforced data-sharing policy, does not achieve the intended aim of making research data more openly available.
-However, few journals actually data sharing as a condition of publication.
-Of a sample of 318 biomedical journals, only ~20% had a data-sharing policy that data sharing.[10]
+However, few journals actually mandate data sharing as a condition of publication.
+Of a sample of 318 biomedical journals, only ~20% had a data-sharing policy that mandatedrequired data sharing.[10]